cljs/api/README.md

 This is built for the ClojureScript documentation project at [cljs.info].
 It creates ClojureScript API docs by parsing the ClojureScript and Clojure repositories.
-It outputs `docs/*.cljsdoc` files for each API symbol found.
+It creates `*.cljsdoc` files for each API symbol found.
+For
-For example:
+example:

 ```
 ===== Name